Create a Website Account - Manage notification subscriptions, save form progress and more.

 Paying Your Bill Online: To make paying your utility bill as easy as possible, visit us online at www.cityofhomestead.com/billpay.
 We accept debit or credit cards, MasterCard, VISA, American Express and Discover as well as automatic bank draft.
 Alternatively, the City has a drop box located by the parking lot on the west side of the City Hall building.

 If you are unable to pay your bill due to COVID-19, you may be eligible for HELP Assistance.
 To apply, contact Customer Service at 305-224-4800.

 Yes, all City routes will continue their current schedule.
 Please keep in mind that this is a fluid situation and changes can occur frequently.
 It is advisable to check the City’s website on a regular basis for any changes and/or updates.
 If you are a business that has been ordered to close or modify hours, you may modify your sanitation services by emailing email@example.com

-As of March 23, 2020 the following testing sites have been announced:
+The following testing sites have been announced:

 The Florida Division of Emergency Management publishes a daily report of cases at www.floridadisaster.org/covid19 that breaks down location to a municipal level.